Scott rank of Polish metric spaces: Introduction

-Recently, by Friedman, Korwien, Nies, Schlicht (\cite{FKNS}), the Scott analysis has been applied to the case of Polish metric spaces which despite being uncountable in general share some properties with countable structures.
-They proved there exist Polish metric spaces of arbitrarily high countable Scott rank.
-The following question from \cite{FKNS} remained open. \begin{question} Is the Scott rank of any Polish metric countable? \end{question} Here we answer the question in affirmative.
-In the following section we review all necessary notion from infinitary logic used in the paper.
+Here we answer the question in affirmative.
+In the following section we review all necessary notions from infinitary logic used in the paper.
 We refer to \cite{Ke} for a general reference on this subject.
-Also, to \cite{Ho} for the connections of the Scott rank and the Ehrenfeucht-Fra\" iss\' e games.
+We also refer to \cite{Ho} for the connections of the Scott rank and the Ehrenfeucht-Fra\" iss\' e games and to \cite{Gao} for another explanation of Scott analysis connected with descriptive set theory and Polish metric spaces.